The Partition Rank of a Tensor and $k$-Right Corners in $\mathbb{F}_{q}^{n}$: Introduction

 where

 is an explicit constant less than $1$.
 This was extended to $\left(\mathbb{Z}/k\mathbb{Z}\right)^{n}$ for any integer $k$ in \cite{BlasiakChurchCohnGrochowNaslundSawinUmans2016MatrixMultiplication}.
-Following the work of Ellenberg and Gijswijt, Tao, in his blog \cite{TaosBlogCapsets}, symmetrized Croot, Lev and Pach's argument, introducing the notion of the \emph{slice rank }of a tensor\emph{. }The slice rank method has seen numerous applications to a variety of problems, such as the sunflower problem \cite{NaslundSawinSunflower}, right angles in $\mathbb{F}_{p}^{n}$ \cite{GeShangguan2017NoRightAngles}, and approaches to fast matrix multiplication \cite{BlasiakChurchCohnGrochowNaslundSawinUmans2016MatrixMultiplication}, and we refer the reader to \cite[Section 4]{BlasiakChurchCohnGrochowNaslundSawinUmans2016MatrixMultiplication} for an in depth discussion of the slice rank as well as its connection to geometric invariant theory.
+Following the work of Ellenberg and Gijswijt, Tao, in his blog \cite{TaosBlogCapsets}, symmetrized Croot, Lev, and Pach's argument, introducing the notion of the \emph{slice rank }of a tensor\emph{. }The slice rank method has seen numerous applications to a variety of problems, such as the sunflower problem \cite{NaslundSawinSunflower}, right angles in $\mathbb{F}_{p}^{n}$ \cite{GeShangguan2017NoRightAngles}, and approaches to fast matrix multiplication \cite{BlasiakChurchCohnGrochowNaslundSawinUmans2016MatrixMultiplication}, and we refer the reader to \cite[Section 4]{BlasiakChurchCohnGrochowNaslundSawinUmans2016MatrixMultiplication} for an in depth discussion of the slice rank as well as its connection to geometric invariant theory.

 In this paper, we introduce the \emph{partition rank} of a tensor, which generalizes the slice rank, and allows us to handle problems that require the variables to be distinct.
 Using this new notion of rank, we generalize the work of Ge and Shangguan \cite{GeShangguan2017NoRightAngles} to $k$-right corners in $\mathbb{F}_{q}^{n}$.
-In a different direction, in \cite{Naslund2017EGZ}, we use the partition rank to provide an exponential improvement to bounds for the Erdos-Ginzburg Ziv constant of $\left(\mathbb{Z}/p\mathbb{Z}\right)^{n}$, which are the first non-trivial upper bounds for high rank abelian groups.
+In a different direction, in \cite{Naslund2017EGZ}, we use the partition rank to provide an exponential improvement to bounds for the Erd\"{o}s-Ginzburg-Ziv constant of $\left(\mathbb{Z}/p\mathbb{Z}\right)^{n}$, which are the first non-trivial upper bounds for high rank abelian groups.

 Let $q$ be an odd prime power.
 A \emph{right angle} in $\mathbb{F}_{q}^{n}$ is a triple $x,y,z\in\mathbb{F}_{q}^{n}$ of distinct elements satisfying

 Bennett \cite{Bennett2015RightAngles} proved that any subset $A\subset\mathbb{F}_{q}^{n}$ of size